 Many beneficiaries make the mistake of assuming that Medicare pays for nursing homes.
 Unfortunately, this isn’t true.
 But Medicare will pay for nearly identical care on a short-term basis.
 If you need help paying for a nursing home, keep reading.
 There are cost-saving alternatives other than Medicare.

 Types of Nursing Home Care Covered by Medicare

-Certain types of short-term care can be covered by your Medicare Part A hospital benefits.
+Your Medicare Part A hospital benefits can cover certain types of short-term care.
 Medicare Part A provides up to 100 days of coverage for these incidents.
 You must meet the following criteria first, though: